sidjmishra/RK58_f0rk_society/README.md

 Database - Firebase
 emailid(firebase)-sidjmishra007@student.sfit.ac.in
 password(firebase)-siddevy@2513
-This description shows our implementation till round 2
+This description shows our implementation till round 3

-Here we have tried to provide basic functionality of reporting updating the status of reports submitted by the user we have 2 main entity
+Here we have tried to provide basic functionality of reporting updating the status of reports submitted by the user we have 3 main entity
 1-Aharya app(user)
 2-Aharya website(Admin)
+3.Aharya app(admin)

 *****Aharya App**********